 - Do you need to remove the pickup without too much hassle?

-In most cases if you are playing in an environment where you don’t need to play with a high amount of volume internal microphone pickups are generally a superior option.
-However, if you are not in control of the environment and therefore have different volume requirements day to day, a blended or hybrid system will be a better option provided cost is not a factor.
+In most cases, if you are playing in an environment where you don’t need to play with a high amount of volume internal microphone pickups are generally a superior option.
+However, if you are not in control of the environment and therefore have different volume requirements, a blended or hybrid system will be a better option provided the cost is not a factor.

-Finally, if you are looking for an option that is easily removed, or you tend to play with effects, magnetic pickups will be your best option, but remember if you play a nylon string guitar a magnetic pickup wont detect the strings as they are not magnetised.
+Finally, if you are looking for an option that is easily removed, or you tend to play with effects, magnetic pickups will be your best option, but remember if you play a nylon string guitar a magnetic pickup won’t detect the strings as they are not magnetized.

 Summary – Setting Realistic Expectations

-There’s a bunch of reasons for this, but mainly it comes down to the fact that an acoustic guitar’s tone is derived from a number of characteristics of the instrument e.g. the tonewoods used, the build quality, the size of the guitar and the internal resonance produced.
+There are a bunch of reasons for this, but mainly it comes down to the fact that an acoustic guitar’s tone is derived from several characteristics of the instrument e.g. the tonewoods used, the build quality, the size of the guitar, and the internal resonance produced.

-For instance a contact pickup is only detecting vibrations in one very specific spot on the guitar, this is much the same with undersaddle transducers, which personally tend to sound awful when used for recording.
+For instance, a contact pickup is only detecting vibrations in one very specific spot on the guitar, this is much the same with undersaddle transducers, which personally tend to sound awful when used for recording.
 Magnetic pickups on the other hand are only influenced by the vibration of the strings.
-Acoustic guitar tone is more holistic than this, pickups, regardless of how good they are generally can’t reproduce this accurately.
+The tone of an acoustic guitar is more holistic than this.
+Pickups, regardless of how good they are generally can’t reproduce this accurately.